White House physician Sean Conley draws scrutiny for rosy assessments of Trump’s health

 At Sunday’s briefing, Conley declined to answer questions about the president’s lungs, including whether there has been scarring or whether Trump has pneumonia.
 Trump’s medical team said he could be discharged as soon as Monday.

-That surprised medical experts, who noted that Trump is taking a five-day course of remdesivir, an anti-viral therapy that is supposed to prevent covid-19 from spreading through the body.
+That surprised medical experts, who said he remains in the zone of a dangerous period of vulnerability.
+And they noted Trump is taking a five-day course of remdesivir, an anti-viral therapy that is supposed to prevent covid-19 from spreading through the body.
 Patients usually remain hospitalized throughout the course of treatment for monitoring, which would mean a patient in Trump’s situation would stay hospitalized until at least Tuesday evening.

 Conley attended high school in Bucks County, Pa.
 He was a talented student and received “high honors,” according to the local Doylestown Intelligencer newspaper.